imod/lightmin-transaction/README.md

-# Spring Batch Lightmin Transacton Demo
+# Spring Batch Lightmin Transaction Demo

 This example demonstrates a problem with Spring Batch Lightmin.
 Per default spring data jpa repositories can be used directly and each method execution are wrapped with a correct transaction.